kimengu-david/pesapy/docs/index.rst

 Usage/Examples
 --------------

-mpesa\_py library contains the following classes each with its own **process\_transaction** method that processes the transaction.
+pesapy library contains the following classes each with its own **process\_transaction** method that processes the transaction.

 -  C2B